 Stay on the lookout for another installment of Eating Your Way To Calm.

 To your health,

-P.S. – If you enjoyed this post on the Eat Your Way To Calm Part 2- Put Together Your Diet Plan, remember to like, share, and comment below.
+P.S. – If you enjoyed this post on Part 2- This Is How You Put Together Your Diet Plan (Eat Your Way To Calm), remember to like, share, and comment below.

 P.P.S- Need another great idea you can add to your diet?
-Check out green smoothies!
+Check out these green smoothies!